camilochs/VisGraphVar/README.md

 ## Research Findings

-Our research, detailed in the paper ["VisGraphVar: A benchmark for assessing variability in visual graph using LVLMs"](), demonstrates the effectiveness of this approach.
+Our research, detailed in the paper ["VisGraphVar: A benchmark for assessing variability in visual graph using Large Vision-Language Models"](https://arxiv.org/abs/2411.14832), demonstrates the effectiveness of this approach.

 ## Installation